Exploring Florida's River of Grass: Awesome Things to Do in the Everglades

 Everglades City Motel (310 Collier Ave, Everglades City, FL) has very comfortable rooms, plus complimentary Wi-Fi, plenty of parking & loaner bikes to explore the town.
 Click for rates and more details.

 Where to Eat in the Everglades

 Havana Cafe - It's hard to beat the Havana Cafe for it's laid-back Key West ambiance and incredible food.
-The Cuban specialties, seafood, and homemade Sangria are fantastic.
+The Cuban specialties, seafood, and homemade Sangria are fantastic, as is the Key Lime pie.
 191 Smallwood Dr, Chokoloskee, FL

 Triad Seafood Market & Cafe - For the freshest seafood and (when available) all-you-can-eat Florida stone crabs.
 401 School Drive, Everglades City, FL

 Miccosukee Restaurant - Located right on Rte.
 41 in the heart of the Miccosukee reservation is this roadside diner, the only stop on Tamiami Trail for miles.
 While the food is decent, you have to try the Pumpkin Indian Fry Bread (with butter)!
 500 SW 177th Ave, Miami, FL

 Everglades National Park has several associated fees for private vehicles, motorcyclists, bicyclists and pedestrians.
 Click for the most current rates.

 The Everglades are huge.
 Here are your closest entrances: